September 26, 2018

 March 1, 2018

-Honorary Wilhelm-Conrad Röntgen Lecture entitled ‘Value-based imaging: the future is now! at the European Congress of Radiology in Vienna and received his certificate of appreciation by the President of the congress and European Society of Radiology, Professor Bernd Hamm (please see picture on the left). has presented today the
+Professor Marc Dewey has presented today the Honorary Wilhelm-Conrad Röntgen Lecture entitled ‘Value-based imaging: the future is now! at the European Congress of Radiology in Vienna and received his certificate of appreciation by the President of the congress and European Society of Radiology, Professor Bernd Hamm (please see picture on the left).

 Radiology has published in its current issue the multicenter study by Drs.
 Rief and Chen from our group and the NIH about quantitative myocardial perfusion imaging.
 The study was featured by being on the cover of Radiology (please see picture on the left) and a special report by Auntminnie.com.